jefftranter/misc/VideoGame/README.md

 audio.

 An LM317 regulator provides a constant voltage of approximately 7 volts.
 The game takes approximately 60 mA when using a 9 volt battery.
-The power LED could be omitted to reduce power consumption slightly.
+The power LED can be omitted to reduce power consumption slightly.

 There is an optional circuit for two "rifle" games, described in the datasheet.
 This is not included, but the relevant pins to the game IC are brought out to header pins in case you want to implement it with external circuitry.

-References
+# References

 1. https://oshwlab.com/tranter/ball-paddle-video-game
-2. AY-3-8500-1 data sheet
+2. AY-3-8500-1 data sheet.
 3. https://en.wikipedia.org/wiki/AY-3-8500
 4. https://en.wikipedia.org/wiki/First_generation_of_video_game_consoles